srares13/keyboard-cursors-and-selections/README.md

 <br>

 -  Undo-Redo system.
-It targets all actions that have as effect placing or removing inactive selections.
-Those effects can be undone or redone via two commands:
+It registers all actions that have as effect placing or removing inactive selections.
+The inactive selections can be undone or redone via two commands:

    -  `KCS: Undo`.
 By default this is mapped to Windows/Linux: `alt+shift+z`, Mac: `option+shift+z`.
    -  `KCS: Redo`.
 By default this is mapped to Windows/Linux: `alt+shift+y`, Mac: `option+shift+y`.